porjesuraj/Learning-J2EE/notes/j2eeDemos.md

-## demo on Dependency Injection  configuration
+## demo on Dependency Injection  configuration Explicitely - manual wiring

 1. demo on singleton and prototype scope on bean